bh107/benchpress/doc/source/usage.rst

 ================

 Benchpress provides the following commands: ``bp-info``, ``bp-run``, ``bp-times``, ``bp-compile``, and ``bp-grapher``.
-See below for details on invoking them and see section ?? for examples of using the commands.
+See below for details on invoking them and see section :ref:`usage_examples` for examples of using the commands.

 bp-info
 -------